dart-lang/build/build_config/README.md

   used can only have the keys `include` and `exclude`.
 Any file which matches any glob in `include` and no globs in `exclude` is considered a source of the target.
 When `include` is omitted every file is considered a match.
+- **dependencies**: List of Strings, Optional.
+The targets that this target depends on.
+Strings in the format `'$packageName:$targetName'` to depend on a target within a package or `$packageName` to depend on a package's default target.
+By default this is all of the package names this package depends on (from the `pubspec.yaml`).
 - **builders**: Map, Optional.
 See "configuring builders" below.

 ## Configuring `Builder`s applied to your package